Charles Fox Hovey

 Hovey was also an abolitionist and a supporter of other social reform movements.
 He was one of a group of Boston businessmen who provided most of the funding for the American Anti-Slavery Society.

 He also signed the call to the first National Woman's Rights Convention in 1850.
 Hovey left a bequest of $50,000 to support abolitionism and other types of social reform, including "women's rights, non-resistance, free trade and temperance."
 The bequest was used to create the Hovey Fund, which provided significant support to social reform movements of that time.
 It was headed by abolitionist Wendell Phillips.

-In a point of interest, the store C.F.
-Hovey and Co. on Summer Street was once the property of Robert Hull received a "great allotment" in 1636 and passed the property to his son John Hull of the "Hull Mint" fame.
-By 1680, the mint master John Hull greatly expanded his ownership on Summer Street.